15 Practical Tips for Gen Z Graduates Entering the Workforce in the UK

 5. Create a strong CV

 Already have a CV?
-Follow these tips on how to improve your CV as a graduate.
+Follow these tips on how to improve your CV as a undergraduate.

 • Reach out to your alumni network to explore potential job openings at companies they work for or own, as they are more likely to hire someone with a similar background than a stranger, making them a great asset to your application.